 When it was my turn, I promised to write about the roadblocks nonprofits face on their earned revenue journeys.
 If your nonprofit seeks more earned revenue, then just as with any trip, knowing about roadblocks in advance can help you to avoid wipeouts.
 This article shares the most common barriers I’ve seen in 20 twenty years of advising nonprofits.
 These are the places where nonprofits

 The following roadblocks exist between people’s ears, but they’re big enough to stop semi-trailers short.
 Blow them up by replacing tired, old, habitual thoughts with clear thinking.

 #1: Income isn’t our problem

 No matter your past or wishing that it wasn’t so, growing income is essential.
-If you’re not actively growing it, you’re shrinking.
+If you’re not actively developing it, you’re shrinking.
 Your nonprofit is responsible for income growth.
-Without it you loose ground to inflation.
-Growth for inflation allows you stay even.
-Growth beyond inflation creates long-term viability, greater opportunities, and, counter intuitively, it simplifies future income growth.
+Without it, you lose ground to inflation.
+Growth for inflation allows you to stay even.
+Growth beyond inflation creates long-term viability, more significant opportunities, and, counter-intuitively, it simplifies future income growth.

 The mindset that income isn’t your responsibility or is beneath you may stem from your founding DNA.
-Some nonprofits founded to right wrongs or solve common needs received initial income from others.
+Some nonprofits were founded to right wrongs or solve everyday needs received initial income from others.
 Even if your founding income continues and remains secure, income growth belongs to you.